Why You Should Create An Internal Podcast – The Yelpcast

 Have you ever thought about creating an internal podcast at your company?
 If not you should.

 To show why creating an internal podcast is a great idea that can produce massive results, I recorded a podcast episode with Greg Hunter, Senior Sales Manager at Yelp and host of the Yelpcast.
-On it we talk about the execution of the Yelpcast, our process for getting it launched & produced, and the results we delivered.
+On it we talk about the execution of the Yelpcast, our process for getting the podcast launched & produced, and the results it delivered.

-Let’s go next level and break down the process of how the Yelpcast was created and the results that were delivered.
+Let’s go next level and break down the process of how the Yelpcast was created and the results that Yelp saw from it.

 What is the Yelpcast: